odoo/documentation/content/applications/inventory_and_mrp/inventory/routes/concepts/use-routes.rst

    :align: center
    :alt: view of the menu when selecting applicable on products

-To do so, go to :menuselection:`Inventory --> Master Data --> Products` and open the one on which you want to apply the route.
+To do so, go to :menuselection:`Inventory --> Products -->
+Products` and open the one on which you want to apply the route.
 Then go to the *Inventory tab* and select the route you’ve created.